 Do you have difficulty explaining your research projects to friends and family?
 Do you wish you could describe your work more clearly in seminars and interviews?
 Improve your ability to distill your main ideas, demonstrate the relevance of your research and creatively engage your audience.
 You will have 3 minutes and 1 slide to describe your research project to a broad audience.

+Eligible Yale PhD students will be welcome to submit their 3MT presentation through our 2022 3-Minute Thesis Competition submission form.
 Students will compete within 4 divisional preliminary rounds: Humanities, Social Sciences, Biological Sciences, and Physical Sciences/Engineering.
 Three finalists from each divisional group will proceed to the final round where they will have the opportunity to win one of the following prizes!

 - 1st Prize: $1000

 - 3rd Prize: $200 gift card

 Note: Please review the details of the 2022 3MT judging criteria and video presentation rules here.

 Dates & Deadlines

 Due to the current Covid-19 restrictions, all participants must record and submit their 3-minute video presentations using the Panopto platform.
 Individuals interested in participating must pay careful attention to the dates outlined below.

 - Participants’ preliminary Panopto video submissions are currently being collected through our 2022 3-Minute Thesis Competition submission form with a cut off date of Sunday, March 6th at 11:59pm ET.

 - Three finalists from each divisional group will be selected to move onto the championship round and will be announced Monday, March 21st via email.